SanjiProject/link-rotator/README.md

 - `DELETE /api/delete-link.php` - Delete link
 - `PUT /api/update-link.php` - Update link settings

-## 🤝 Contributing
+## 💬 Feedback

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Have suggestions or found a bug?
+Feel free to create an issue or reach out!

 ## 📄 License